DaFab-AI-eu/dasi/docs/source/acknowledgements.rst

 Acknowledgements
 ================

+`AI Factory for Copernicus Data at Scale - DaFab <https://www.dafab-ai.eu/>`_

+This project has received funding from the European Union’s Horizon Europe Research and Innovation programme under Grant Agreement no. 101128693.

 `Storage I/O and Data Management for Exascale Architectures <https://iosea-project.eu/>`_

 This project has received funding from the European High-Performance Computing Joint Undertaking (JU) and from BMBF/DLR under grant agreement No 955811.